Navelfuzz/about-me/README.md

 ### Reflections and Comments

 - Null responses are not initially handled in my JS prompts.
 In the future, I should add error handling that will accept when the user clicks cancel on a prompt.

+___

+### Collaboration:

+- Functions added by Jon Stillson as the driver and Aaron Clark as the navigator.